MarvNC/yomitan-dictionaries/readme.md

 Kanji frequency data from https://jpdb.io as a Yomichan frequency dictionary.

-# Yomichan CSS for Non-Japanese CJK Languages
+# Yomitan CSS for Non-Japanese CJK Languages

-Yomichan by default renders everything in Japanese leading to incorrect glyphs being rendered when using Yomichan with non-Japanese CJK languages.
+Yomitan by default renders everything in Japanese leading to incorrect glyphs being rendered when using Yomitan with non-Japanese CJK languages.
 This can be fixed with some CSS.

 ```css
 /* Set Render Language */